-The Stage 1 field review has determined that the entire subject property exhibits archaeological potential.
-Therefore, a Stage 2 Archaeological Assessment is required in accordance with the Ministry of Tourism, Culture and Sport's 2011 Standards and Guidelines for Consultant Archaeologists.
+The Stage 1 field review has determined that 98% of the subject property exhibits archaeological potential.
+Therefore, a Stage 2 Archaeological Assessment is required on all undisturbed lands in accordance with the Ministry of Tourism, Culture and Sport's 2011 Standards and Guidelines for Consultant Archaeologists.